tbarbette/npf/README.md

  * **var_log_base**, {THROUGHPUT:2} Define variables that should be shown in a log axis, with the specified base (default is 2 with var_log)
  * **var_lim**, {THROUGHPUT:0-100} Define the range for some variables, useful to cap graphs.
 One can produce "broken axis" graphes by giving multiple ranges separated by a + sign.
 For instance {THROUGHPUT:0-10+50-100}.
  * **var_format**={THROUGHPUT:%dGbps} Printf like formating of va And the prefix should be changed.riables.
 Eg this example will display all visualisation of the value of throughput (eg in the axis) as XGbps.
 Use in combination to var_divider.
+  * You can also pass `eng` to have an engineering formatting (e.g. 1 k, 2 M, ...).
+    Optionally, `eng.2` will print engineering format with 2 decimal places, while `eng.2.Hz` will print e.g. `2.44 kHz`.
  * **var_ticks**, {THROUGHPUT:0+5+10+15+20} Define where the ticks should be set, in this example there will be ticks in 0,5,...20.

 ###### Units and name of variables